wp-plugins/eg-attachments/readme.txt

 The shortcode options are:

-* **template**: if the parameter **size** is set to *custom*, the template is designing the template to be used to display attachments
+* **template**: the template to be used to display attachments.
+Possibles values: one of the template listed in the menu Tools > EGA Templates.
+Default value: *large*,
 * **doctype**: type of documents to display.
-Values: image or document.
-Defaults: document,
+Values: *image*, *document*, or *all*.
+Defaults: *document*,
 * **id**: id of the post we want to display attachments.
-Possible values: id of a post, 0 for the current post, -1 to display attachments that are not attached to the current post.
+Possible values: id of a post, 0 for the current post, -1 to display attachments that are not attached to a post.
 Default value: 0,
 * **include**: list of attachments' id (comma separated) you want to display.
 Default: nothing, to display all attachments.
 This option is not supporting the value *first*, and *end* supported previously by **docid**,
 * **exclude**: list of attachments's id to exclude from the list,
 * **orderby**: sort option.
-Values: title, caption, description, file name, size, date, type, menu_order and ASC or DESC. `ASC`is the default sort order.
+Values: title, caption, description, file name, size, date, type, menu_order and ASC or DESC. `ASC` is the default sort order.
 Default: `title ASC`.
 * **title**: title to display before the list.
 Default: '',
 * **titletag**: tag to add before and after the title.
 Default: h2
 * **force_saveas** forces the browser to show the dialog box (Run / Save as) rather than display attachment.
 Values: true or false.
 Default: the default value is defined in the **Settings page** in administration interface.
 * **limit**: choose the number of attachements you want to display.
 Default: all attachments are displayed
 * **nofollow**: add the attribut "nofollow" to the link, if value is set to 1 or TRUE.
-Default nofollow=0
+Default nofollow=0.
+This parameter can also be defined in the settings page,
 * **logged_users** authorizes access to the file, to logged users only, or to all users.
 Possible values: 0, all users can visualize or download attachments, and 1, only logged users can access to attachments.
 Default value: the default value is defined in the **Settings page** in administration interface.
 * **tags** allows you to select attachments according tags (post tags).
 Syntax: tags=tag1,tag2.
 The shortcode will display attachments with either tag1 or tag2,
 * **tags_and** allows to select attachments linked to all tags specified.
 Syntax: tags_and=tag3,tag4.
-The attachments displayed are linked to tag3 AND tag4.
+The attachments displayed are linked to tag3 AND tag4,

 Depredicated options